hbctraining/Intro-to-ChIPseq/lessons/05_peak_calling_macs.md

 <img src="../img/lambda.png" width="300">

+A region is considered to have a significant tag enrichment if the p-value  < 10e-5 (this can be changed from the default).
+This is a Poisson distribution p-value based on λ.

 Overlapping enriched peaks are merged, and each tag position is extended 'd' bases from its center.
-The location with the highest fragment pileup, hereafter referred to as the summit, is predicted as the precise binding location.
+The location in the peak with the highest fragment pileup, hereafter referred to as the summit, is predicted as the precise binding location.
 The ratio between the ChIP-seq tag count and λlocal is reported as the fold enrichment.

 ### Estimation of false discovery rate